Chessiie/Chessiie/README.md

 ---

 Suggestions, issues, or PRs?
-I’d love to hear from you 🤝
+I’d love to hear from you!

 </div>